 Skip to main content

-Bezi creates UI by generating custom tools that spawn gameObjects and other UI setup related materials in-scene.
+Bezi creates UI by using Actions to spawn gameObjects, set up functionality, and create prefabs.
 This ensures speed AND accuracy.

-_Bezi has not been trained to create visually perfect hierarchy canvas, visual assets, or polish at this time.
-We’re working towards this, but the complexity and nuance of UI hierarchies and the variance in any LLM-based response makes it impossible for any LLM-based tool to promise it could build UI 100% to-spec at this moment. _
+Bezi isn’t trained to create pixel-perfect hierarchy canvas, visual assets, or polish yet.
+We’re working towards this, but the complexity and nuance of UI and the variance in any LLM-based response makes it impossible for any LLM-based tool to promise it could build UI 100% to-spec right now.

 With the right prompting, you can reach relatively complete and polished UI, depending on the task

-• Layout & Functionality: 90% completion via the tool.
+• Layout & Functionality: 90% completion using Actions.
 The remaining 10% depends on manual customizations or polish.

-• Visual Assets & Polish: Bezi can’t generate this for you, directly or through a tool.
-It CAN make it easier to configure them (e.g. to swap out sprites, fonts, text, etc.) but the polish is in your hands.
+• Visual Assets & Polish: Bezi isn’t trained to generate human-level polish.
+It makes it easier to configure assets (e.g. swap out sprites, fonts, text, etc. and to link it to game functionality) but the polish is in your hands.

 What to include in a UI Page